 Sreyneang wanted to go to school for part of the day, but her dance instructors said that she could not.
 The culture doesn’t really encourage the girls to study.
-It is getting better as most girls in the city go to school and 50% of the rurals girls.
+It is getting better as most girls in the city go to school and 50% of the rurals girls do also.
 They don’t see the need when they are going to cook and clean and farm and fish.
 Also, they are nervous that their girls will meet boys in high school and will have sex, and then they will not be able to marry.
 She also was not allowed to see her family very often.
 So she quit.
 She wants freedom.
 Her story continues…

 We stopped by one of the roadside stands waving bamboo sticks at us.
 They are full of sticky rice with beans.
 People buy them to take to the fields or back to the city.

 Our guide chose a woman and she was all smiles to see a van stop at her stand.
 She has three children – 2 sons and one daughter.
 Her husband was killed in a tractor accident on the busy road.
 Sreyneang tries to support her as she has no other way to raise money for her family.

 We stopped at a sweets store where we tried Phnom Penh money cakes, dried mango, and Cambodian donuts.
 We took a backroom tour.
 They cover the food with newspaper to keep flies off.
 There was a two-week-old baby boy that was under removable netting like you might use at a picnic.

 We walked through a fishing village called Kampong Khleang to board our boat to the Tonle Sap Lake, the largest freshwater lake in Southeast Asia.
 It’s five times as large during the rainy season and smaller in the dry season as the water flow reverses direction.